stanleyanthony/AdventureStore-Marketing-Campaign-Analysis/README.md

           positive and negative feedbacks to enable products and service improvement

-## 3. Data Cleaning with SQL
+## 3. Data Cleaning with SQL and Sentiment analysis with Python

-Cleaning the data with SQL preparing for Insight - Check out the [SQL Code](https://github.com/stanleyanthony/AdventureStore-Marketing-Campaign-Analysis/blob/main/The%20Codes/SQL%20Query.sql)
+leaning the data with SQL and preparing for visualization and Insight - Check out the [SQL Code](https://github.com/stanleyanthony/AdventureStore-Marketing-Campaign-Analysis/blob/main/The%20Codes/SQL%20Query.sql)

+Carrying out sentiment analysis with Python - Check out the [Python Code](https://github.com/stanleyanthony/AdventureStore-Marketing-Campaign-Analysis/blob/main/The%20Codes/Python%20-%20customer_reviews_sentiment_analysis.py)